 Ali Chenar noted in a 2012 article for the Tehran Bureau that the Shah’s popularity is experiencing a resurgence among Iran’s younger generations.
 His observations suggest:

 More than three decades after Mohammad Reza Shah Phalavi’s death and despite relentless official demonization of the former monarch, the younger generations of Iranians have a soft spot for the man whom their parents brought down.

 For only two years ago, in 2015, The Guardian reported that

 Iranians are lapping up Shah memorabilia

-Radio Farda, a part of the Radio Free Europe/Radio Liberty, often being criticized by Iranians to support the current Islamic regime, had a very interesting article on July 28th of 2017, because of the anniversary of the Shah´s death.
-The article stated:
+Radio Farda, a component of the Radio Free Europe/Radio Liberty, often faces criticism from Iranians for allegedly supporting the current Islamic regime.
+However, they published a fascinating article on July 28th, 2017, to commemorate the anniversary of the Shah’s death.
+The piece declared:

 Today, many Iranians refer to him as the “blessed” king and believe that everything — from economy and politics to culture and society — was better in his time.

 And now, in August 2017, we have it on film, thanks to the Iranian internet TV, Zero Network.

 The Zero Network, renowned for its ground-level interviews in Iran on a variety of contentious topics, recently released a nearly five-minute clip featuring young Iranians’ perspectives on the Shah.
 Each person interviewed either refrained from responding (likely due to fears of potential reprisals from the regime) or spoke positively of the Shah.
 The most intriguing response came from a woman who, judging by her attire, appeared to be very religious.
 She asserted:

 In Iran we have four different times: The present, the past, the future and the time during the Shah.